iconix/pytorch-text-vae/README.rst

 Based on code from Sean Robertson, adapted to word level as in the original paper

-To get a saved model, and preprocessed data, download and unzip the file (~1.1GB) at this link ``https://drive.google.com/file/d/0Bzz1g90lrPKNZTVtSHFDM0t0cG8/view?usp=sharing``
+To get a saved model, and preprocessed data, download the file (~1.1GB) at this link ``https://drive.google.com/file/d/0Bzz1g90lrPKNZTVtSHFDM0t0cG8/view?usp=sharing``

-Next, run this command to unzip the pretrained models and data
+Next, run this command to unzip the pretrained models and preprocessed data

-tar xzf stored_pytorch_text_vae_info.tar.gz
+``tar xzf stored_pytorch_text_vae_info.tar.gz``

+This model was trained on the Book Corpus dataset (``http://yknzhu.wixsite.com/mbweb``).

-Usage:
+Sampling Usage:

-python interpolate.py -1 "it had taken years to believe" -2 "but it was all lies at the end" -t .01 -s saved_vae.pt
+``python interpolate.py -1 "it had taken years to believe" -2 "but it was all lies at the end" -t .01 -s saved_vae.pt``

 Example output: